-The Australian Embassy’s Direct Aid Program (DAP) round for 2023-24 has closed.
+The Australian Embassy’s Direct Aid Program (DAP)'s call for proposal for the fiscal year 2024-25 has now closed.

 Direct Aid Program